JK-77/Packet-Drop-Visualization-in-Computer-Network/README.md

 # How to Run it.
 * Install Pygame module
 * Clone this repo
-* Change the parameters in mainpy.py(for changing the speed of packets , bandwidth or buffer size of any router or any properties.)
+* Change the parameters in mainpy.py(for changing the speed of packets, bandwidth or buffer size of any router or any properties.)
 * run the mainpy.py